zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 469.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 Our Learning Guides contain all of the vocabul ary, definitions, sample sentences, additional definitions, comprehension questions , cultural notes, and a complete transcript of everything we say on this episode.

 This episode is a dialogue between Amy and Jacob about th eir living room furniture.
 The “living room” is the large room where  people normally sit on a couch and watch television, talk to each other.
 They are g oing to talk about the furniture – the things that they have inside their livin g room that they use and sit on.
 They’re going to talk about different types of li ving room furniture, so it will be a good vocabulary episode.
 Let’s get started.